Diocese of Gary

 The Diocese of Gary (Dioecesis Gariensis) is a diocese of the Catholic Church in northwest Indiana in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Indianapolis.
-The mother church is the Cathedral of the Holy Angels in Gary, Indiana.
-The diocese was erected on December 17, 1956.
-The current bishop of the diocese is Robert J. McClory.
+Erected in 1956, it is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Indianapolis.
+The mother church is the Cathedral of the Holy Angels in Gary.
+The bishop is Robert J. McClory.

 Territory

 The Diocese of Gary includes Lake, Porter, LaPorte, and Starke counties in Indiana.

 History

 1675 to 1800

 During the 17th century, present day Indiana was part of the French colony of New France.
 The Diocese of Quebec, which had jurisdiction over the colony, sent French missionaries to the region.
 The first French Jesuit missionaries came to the Vincennes area around 1675.
 Historical records show that a Father Mermet arrived in Vincennes around 1712, but the length of his visit is unknown.
-The oldest Catholic Church in Vincennes is St. Francis Xavier. established around 1732.
+The oldest Catholic Church in Vincennes is St. Francis Xavier, established around 1732.

 After the British took control of New France in 1763, the Archdiocese of Quebec retained jurisdiction in the Indiana area.
-In 1776, the new United States claimed sovereignty over the area of Indiana.
+In 1776, at the start of the American Revolution, the new United States claimed sovereignty over the area of Indiana.
 In 1787, Indiana became part of the Northwest Territory of the United States.